Eurizon’s sustainability policy

 Eurizon’s range of funds includes products that integrate sustainability risks in the investment choices (Article 6 SFDR products), that promote, among others, environmental and social objectives (Article 8 SFDR products), or that have sustainable investment objectives (Article 9 SFDR products)

-Exclusions or restrictions are applied to issuers that operate in non-responsible sectors
+Exclusions and restrictions applied to corporate issuers

 Integration of ESG factors